Natica

 Natica is a genus of small to medium-sized predatory sea snails, marine gastropods in the subfamily Naticinae of the family Naticidae, the moon snails.
 The genus was erected by Giovanni Antonio Scopoli in 1777.

 The genus is known from the Eocene to the Recent periods (age range: 37.2 to 0.012 million years ago).

 Description

 The shell is subglobose or obovate, rarely somewhat depressed.
 The spire is short.
 The body whorl is enlarged.
 The aperture is entire, semicircular, with an oblique, edentate, callous columellar side.
 The prominent umbilicus is deep, often wide, well separated between the contracted columellar margin and the spiral, often thickened base of the columella.
 A small pit near the callosity is almost distinct.

 The peristome is sharp, smooth on the interior.
 The large operculum is calcareous, fully attached to the surface, sometimes sculpted with ridges, sometimes flattened, with the spiral located anteriorly and internally.

+The rounded, solid shell varies from small to large and has a low spire.
+The surface is smooth or bears radial ribs at the sutures.
+The aperture is wide and semi-ovate.
+The umbilicus is deep, posteriorly open or partially covered by the parietal callus.The funicle is weakly to strongly developed, entering the umbilicus either perpendicularly or obliquely.
+The parietal callus is prominent, occasionally confluent with the funicle.

+The Operculum is calcareous, smooth, and bearing one to three marginal ribs.
+The columellas edge is smooth or serrate.